N0rbert/pluma-markdown/README.md

 - The plugin *Markdown Preview* depends on the package `python-markdown`.

 - For users of Ubuntu (and maybe other distributions) 18.04 LTS, the packages `gir1.2-webkit-3.0 python-configparser` must be installed to use the plugin *Markdown Preview*.

+Simply install all needed stuff with `sudo apt-get install python-markdown gir1.2-webkit-3.0 python-configparser`.

 ## Installation (or update)